-The size-frequency or Petersen method of age determination depends on the fact that fish size varies with age.
-Most fishes breed during a restricted period once a year so that size within a given brood year is fairly uniform and distinct from size groups from other brood years.
-For example, suppose we obtain a large catch of one kind of fish in which all sizes are represented.
-Let us measure the lengths of all fish in the catch and count the numbers of fish in each length interval of, say, one-half inch for the entire range of sizes.
-If we now plot the numbers of fish in each of these length intervals on graph paper, a number of peaks may be evident in the graph because fish of certain lengths occur more frequently.
-It may be suspected that each clear-cut peak represents a separate age-group because of the restricted range of lengths within each age-group.
+To illustrate the technique, suppose we use a net, such as an otter trawl, and obtain a large catch of one kind of fish in which all sizes, young to adult, are represented.
+Let us measure the lengths of all fish in the catch and count the number of fish in each length span of, say, one-half inch for the entire range of sizes.
+If we now plot the numbers of fish in each of these length intervals on graph paper, it is likely that more than one peak will be evident in our graph because fish of certain lengths occur more frequently than others.
+It may be suspected that each clear-cut peak represents the average length in a separate agegroup because of the restricted range of lengths within each age-group.

-Figure 1. --The length-frequencies of a catch of yellowtail flounder, showing how fish age may be determined from fish size.
+Figure 1.-The length-frequencies of a catch of yellowtail flounder, showing how fish age may be determined from fish size.

-Figure 1 shows lengths of a sample of yellowtail flounder graphed in this way.
-Males and females have been plotted separately because female yellowtail flounders grow more rapidly than males.
-Small fish outnumber those of older age-groups because deaths from various causes take a continuous toll.
-There are two peaks in the graph of males, one at about 8-1/2 inches, representing the average length of one-year-old fish, and a second at 12 inches marking the average length of two-year-old fish.
-For females, peaks are shown at 8-1/2, 13, and 15-1/2 inches, representing one-, two-, and three-year-old fish, respectively.
-The graphs indicate that few fish older than this were present on the fishing ground.
+Figure 1 shows the lengths of a catch of yellowtail flounder graphed in this way.
+Males and females have been plotted separately because females of this species are known to grow faster than males.
+One-year-olds outnumber fish of older age-groups because deaths from various causes take a continuous toll.

+There are two peaks in the graph of males, one at about $8\frac{1}{2}$ inches, representing the approximate average length of 1-year-old fish, and a second at 12 inches, marking average length for 2-year-olds.
+For females, peaks are shown at $8\frac{1}{2}$ , 13, and $15\frac{1}{2}$ inches, representing average lengths of 1-, 2-, and 3-year-olds, respectively.
+The graphs indicate that few fish older than these age-groups were present on the fishing ground.
+Also, no fish in their first year (0-year-olds) were caught here, for during the summer when this catch was made the baby yellowtail have not yet begun to school with older ones.

-The size-frequency method works best for young fish, generally under four or five years old.
-As fish grow older, the spread of sizes within an age group becomes more variable.
-The peaks of the length frequency graph representing older fish tend to blend together so that it is difficult or impossible to identify them.
-The peaks of agegroups of female fish beyond one-year-olds in figure 1 already show signs of flattening out and blending together.
+The size-frequency method works best for young fish, generally less than 3 or 4 years old.
+As fish grow older, the spread of sizes within an age-group becomes more variable.
+The peaks representing ages of older fish in the length-frequency graph tend to blend together, and it may be impossible to identify them.
+The peaks for 2- and 3-year-old females in Figure 1 already show signs of flattening out and blending together.